DUI Defense Lawyer in Murfreesboro, TN

 Being pulled over for driving under the influence of alcohol and/or drugs can be an intimidating, even nightmarish event.
-This is an arrest that can lead to a host of penalties that can have a deeply negative impact on your life and future.
+Tennessee DUI charges can lead to a host of penalties that can have a deeply negative impact on your life and future.
 Those penalties can include jail time, heavy fines, the loss of your driver’s license, increased care insurance premiums, and a criminal record.
 The first thing to remember in any DUI arrest is to remain polite, do not answer any questions from law enforcement, ask to speak with your lawyer, and otherwise stay silent.

-Under Tennessee law, you can be charged with drunk driving under the following conditions:
+Under Tennessee DUI laws, you can be charged with drunk driving under the following conditions:

 - You were driving or were in physical control (even if the car was not moving) with a blood alcohol concentration (BAC) of .08 percent or more.
 If your BAC measured .20 percent or higher, it is considered an “aggravated” DUI, and thus is subject to enhanced penalties.